Been considering Mikkeller Beer Mail or exclusive Beer Club? Click here to get 50% off your first box!

 We were then served a draft version of Iris Grand Cru which spends longer in the barrel and isn’t dry hopped.
 It was enjoyable but nowhere near as good as the regular version for me.

 Generally, gueuze is made from a blend of one, two and three year old lambic.
-But Cantillon Gueuze +2+3+4 uses two, three and four year olds instead.
+But Cantillon Gueuze +2+3+4 uses two, three and four year olds.

-Understandably it has a mature aroma and taste.
-More complex and slightly musty.
+Giving it a much mature aroma and taste.
+More complexity and slightly musty.

 The beer I was most intrigued to try was a 1996 version of Cantillon’s classic Gueuze.